 Rape and Domestic Violence: Rape, including spousal rape, is a criminal offense, and the government effectively prosecuted persons accused of such crimes.
 The penalty for rape is two to six years in prison.
-In aggravated circumstances, the sentence is four to 10 years.
+In aggravated circumstances, the

 The law prohibits domestic violence, and the government effectively enforced it.
 Domestic violence is a criminal offense; the penalty for spousal abuse is two to six years in prison.
-In aggravated circumstances, the term is four to eight years.
-Authorities recorded one case of stalking against a former partner and no cases of rape in the first nine months of the year.
+In aggravated circumstances, the prison term is four to eight years.

 Sexual Harassment: The government effectively enforced the law prohibiting sexual harassment.
-There was one conviction for sexual harassment during the first nine months of the year.